 When you’re running delivery out of your brick-and-mortar restaurant, you may be more likely to include any or all menu items available for delivery.
-When it comes to ghost kitchens, you’re working for efficiency, and with that comes a simplified menu with itemsthat travel well and packaged nicely for any online ordering.
+When it comes to ghost kitchens, you’re working for efficiency, and with that comes a simplified menu with items that travel well and are packaged nicely for any online ordering.

 This means less wasted ingredients and fewer hours spent producing menu items that aren’t in high demand.
-Instead, you’re able to narrow down your menu based off of what’s trending in your delivery area.
+Instead, you’re able to narrow down your virtual restaurant menu based on what’s trending in your delivery area.

 More online traffic